MeteoSwiss/opendata/README.md

 # MeteoSwiss - Open Data
 Welcome to MeteoSwiss' Open Data documentation.

-⚠️ We are currently **setting up our service as ALPHA**.
+⚠️ We are currently **setting up our service as BETA**.
 Everything is subject to change without prior notice.

 <!-- For now MeteoSwiss provides its Open Data to be consumed by **[downloading the data as files](https://github.com/MeteoSwiss/opendata/tree/main?tab=readme-ov-file#getting-started-with-download)**. -->